A Supplier's Guide to working with the Council

 How Do We Buy?

-There are three main monetary value thresholds which direct how the Council procures:
+There are three main monetary value thresholds which direct how the Council procures, in all cases frameworks may be used as an alternative:

-From £100,000 to £250,000 not subject to UK Public Contract Regulations 2015 - Officers will advertise formal open tenders on the Council's tender portal.
-Please note these procedures may change and is subject to ongoing view following the the UK's withdrawal from the EU and announcement of Procurement Act 2023 expected to be implemented in February 2025..
+From £100,000 to £250,000 not subject to UK Procurement Act 2023 - Officers will advertise formal open tenders on the Council's tender portal (subject to ongoing review following the implmentation of the Procurement Act 2023 in February 2025.

 -